-Constant communication and intense collaboration between Belgium and Switzerland was required to overcome the technical challenges involved in the two years of research and development.
-This important investment of time led to the understanding of the industrial process transforming a bonnet from the 60’s to a dial that reflected the decades that passed through this fine piece of motoring history.
-The production of these dials is carefully supervised by the engineers of La Chaux-de-Fonds, with quality control, assembly and testing taking place in Stephane Muller’s factory.
+Constant communication and intense collaboration between Belgium and Switzerland were necessary to overcome the technical challenges involved in these two years of research and development.
+This significant investment of time allowed us to understand the industrial process that transformed a 1960's hood into a dial reflecting the decades that have passed through this beautiful automotive history.
+The production of these dials is carefully supervised by engineers in La Chaux-de-Fonds, with quality control, assembly and testing taking place in Stéphane Muller's workshop.

 The first step in transforming the bonnet to an Atelier Jalaper dial consists out of stripping the paint off the metal.
 This process imposes several technical constraints and requires a high degree of meticulousness to remove the 9 layers of paint exposing the bare aluminium underneath.
 These imperfections in the metal are retained in our dials and reflect the singularity of each watch.

 The second step consists of flattening and treating the bare metal in order to cut the dials out of the bonnet.
 The very malleable aluminium had to pass through the hands of 3 different craftsmen based in La Chaux-de-Fonds to prepare it for the cutting procedure.
 A high-pressure press takes out each dial, one at a time and with precise measurement.